wp-plugins/piklist/readme.txt

 == Changelog ==

 = 0.9.9b =
+* NEW: "Post Format" parameter for comment blocks.
+* ENHANCED: Data structure updated.
-* ENCHANCED: Easily display post statuses in a select field.
+* ENHANCED: Easily display post statuses in a select field.
 Demos updated as well.
+* ENHANCED: OPTGROUP support for Selects.
+* FIXED: Sometimes getimagesize can't get the image size.

 = 0.9.9a =
 * Tons of fixes and enhancements.